How Contract Staffing Works? A Step-by-Step Guide

 Non-IT recruiters face several challenges that are unique to non-IT.
 Some of these are:

-Finding the right candidates in niche roles in industries where it is already difficult to find good hires, making screening rounds unique to each industry, need for extensive onboarding and orientation, training in communication and social skills if the role is customer-facing, and implementing a performance management system unique to each industry and department therein.
+Finding the right candidates in niche roles in industries where it is already difficult to find good hires, making screening rounds unique to each industry, the need for extensive onboarding and orientation, training in communication and social skills if the role is customer-facing, and implementing a performance management system unique to each industry and department therein.
 To be better at what they do, non-IT recruiters must have certain basic skills, some of which are outlined below.

 - Very good communication and interpersonal skills